 Beef or bone broth - use what you have or prefer.

-Tomato paste - adds a rich tomato flavor!
+Tomato paste - adds a rich vibrant tomato flavor!

 Seasonings - Chili powder, smoked paprika, cumin, parsley, bay leaf, salt, pepper, and cayenne pepper.